 A major reason for this effort was to ensure that the ceremony was presented the same way in all temples.
-Because part of the ceremony had remained unwritten, the manner in which it was given tended to vary somewhat.
-The St. George ceremony was taken as a model since it was the oldest ceremony; there Brigham Young had committed most of the ritual to writing, trying to make the ceremony conform to the content introduced by Joseph Smith in Nauvoo.
+Since part of the ceremony had remained unwritten, the manner in which it was given tended to vary somewhat.
+The St. George ceremony was taken as a model, because it was the oldest ceremony; there Brigham Young had committed most of the ritual to writing, trying to make the ceremony conform to the content introduced by Joseph Smith in Nauvoo.
 Since 1893, St. George Temple president David H. Cannon had maintained a certain degree of autonomy as the president of the oldest temple.
-In 1911, for example, he had stated: "We are not controlled by the Salt Lake Temple. . . .
-This temple has the original of these endowments which was given by President Brigham Young and we have not nor will we change anything thereof unless dictated by the President of the Church" (St. George Temple Minute Book K9369R, 14 Dec.
-1911, p.
-93, in CRF).
+In 1911, for example, he stated: "We are not controlled by the Salt Lake Temple. . . .
+This temple has the original of these endowments which was given by President Brigham Young and we have not nor will we change anything thereof unless dictated by the President of the church."
+116

-In 1924, Cannon apparently had refused to accept changes endorsed by the special committee and the First Presidency.
+In 1924, Cannon apparently refused to accept changes endorsed by the special committee and the First Presidency.
 In a meeting on 19 June 1924 in the St. George temple, Cannon recounted how George F. Richards had "criticized [him] very severely for not adhering to the unwritten part of the ceremonies as he had been instructed to do."
-He told the assembly of local Church leaders that Richards had instructed him to either burn the old rulings and instructions or send them to Salt Lake - "If we want any information, not contained in the 'President's Book' we will refer to the authorities of the Church for that information, but not refer to any of the old rulings."
+He told the assembly of local church leaders that Richards had instructed him to either burn the old rulings and instructions or send them to Salt Lake: "If we want any information, not contained in the 'President's Book' we will refer to the authorities of the church for that information, but not refer to any of the old rulings."
 St. George Stake president Edward H. Snow (who became the temple president in 1926) then mentioned one of the recent changes, "in no longer praying that the blood of the prophets and righteous men, might be atoned for, because this prayer has been answered and [is] no longer necessary."
-As if to pass approval on this change, Cannon recalled comments by Anthony W. Ivins given at a conference in Enterprise, stating that Ivins "took exception to the way the Law of Retribution was worded, and said he [Ivins] thought the language was harsh and that the authorities [had] thought of changing that" (St. George Temple Minutes, 19 June 1924, in CRF).
-Perhaps in response to occasional continued references to this oath, a final letter in 1927 from Apostle Richards to all temple presidents directed that they "omit from the prayer circles all reference to avenging the blood of the Prophets.
-Omit from the ordinance and lecture all reference to retribution" (Richards to Pres.
-1927).
+As if to pass approval on this change, Cannon recalled comments by Anthony W. Ivins given at a conference in Enterprise, stating that Ivins "took exception to the way the Law of Retribution was worded, and said he [Ivins] thought the language was harsh and that the authorities [had] thought of changing that."117 Perhaps in response to occasional continued references to this oath, a final letter in 1927 from Apostle Richards to all temple presidents directed that they "omit from the prayer circles all reference to avenging the blood of